gbudd3/spectre-api-python/README.md

 Lumeta and Spectre are both registered trademarks of the Lumeta Corporation

+Install this module by running `pip3 install spectre-api`

 ### Introduction
 This Python module is intended to be a relatively light weight wrapper around the Spectre API.
 The idea is to abstract out some of the authentication and paging pieces to make it easier to